-If you haven't yet plunged into the world of Mad Men, you've still got time before the final season premieres in April of 2014.
-I think most of the seasons are on Netflix and Amazon Prime.
+If you haven't yet plunged into the world of Mad Men, you've still got time.
+I think the seasons are on Netflix and Amazon Prime.
 It took me a few episodes for it to catch on, but after those I was hooked.

 For now, start putting these lessons to work — if you do, it'll be only a matter of time until you rise to the top.